EcoBlock-Network/eco_weave/README.md

 ---

 ### 7. **Perform Weighted Random Walk (WRW)**
-Selects a transaction from the Tangle based on weights assigned to transactions.
+Select a transaction from the Tangle based on assigned weights.

 **Example:**
 ```rust